open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

   - `mode` (default=none): The fields naming mode. valid modes are:
     - `none`: Use original fields and event structure from the OTLP event.
     - `ecs`: Try to map fields to [Elastic Common Schema (ECS)][ECS]
-    - `otel`: Try to map fields defined in the [OpenTelemetry Semantic Conventions](https://github.com/open-telemetry/semantic-conventions) (version 1.22.0) to Elastic's preferred "OTel-native" convention. :warning: This mode's behavior is unstable, it is currently is experimental and undergoing changes.
+    - `otel`: Try to adopt fields defined in the [OpenTelemetry Semantic Conventions](https://github.com/open-telemetry/semantic-conventions) (version 1.22.0) to Elastic's preferred "OTel-native" convention. :warning: This mode's behavior is unstable, it is currently is experimental and undergoing changes.
           There's a special treatment for the following attributes: `data_stream.type`, `data_stream.dataset`, `data_stream.namespace`.
 Instead of serializing these values under the `*attributes.*` namespace, they're put at the root of the document, to conform with the conventions of the data stream naming scheme that maps these as `constant_keyword` fields.